+School: SOE Batch: 2021-2023

+Program: B.ED Current Academic Year: 2021-22

+Branch: Education SEM-I

+Course Code SEB 105

+Course Title PROFESSIONAL ETHICS FOR TEACHERS

+Credits 2

-School: SOE Batch: 2020-2022 Program: B.ED Current Academic Year: 2020-21 Bra nch: SEM-I Edu cation 1 Course Code SEB 105 2 Course Title PROFESSIONAL ETHICS FOR TEACHERS 3 Credits 2 4 Contact 2-0-0 Hours (L-T-P) Course Type Co-Requisite 5 Course The course will enable the student-teachers to - Objective 1- Develop better understanding about professional ethics.
+Contact Hours (L-T-P) 2-0-0

+Course Type Co-Requisite

+Course Objective The course will enable the student-teachers to - 1- Develop better understanding about professional ethics.
 2- Acquire the parameters and criteria of professional values and ethics.
 3- Understand the ethical and professional issues related with teaching profession.
 4- Apply ethical and professional practices during their teaching career.

-6 Course On the completion of this course, the pupil-teachers will be able to- Outcomes CO1: Understand the Responsibilities of teachers towards teaching Profession.
+Course Outcomes On the completion of this course, the pupil-teachers will be able to-CO1: Understand the Responsibilities of teachers towards teaching Profession.
 CO2: Develop the understanding of Responsibilities for Professional Competence.
 CO3: Develop awareness about Responsibilities of a teacher towards Students.
 CO4: Analyze the Responsibilities of teachers towards the School Community.
 CO5: Evaluate and apply technology in a responsible and ethical way.

-7 Course In this paper, the general principles of professional ethics related with Description teaching profession will be examined along with its varied dimensions.
+Course Description In this paper, the general principles of professional ethics related with teaching profession will be examined along with its varied dimensions.
 It will enable future teachers to be aware about the ethical and professional issues which will develop an insight about professional activities to be conducted in a fair and justified manner.

+11.11.4

-8 TT 1/4 Unit 1 Responsibility to the Profession A Responsibility to oneself as an ethical professional В Obligation to address and attempt to resolve ethical issues С Promoting and advancing the profession within and beyond the school community 1 1
+Unit 1 Responsibility to the Profession

+A Responsibility to oneself as an ethical professional

+В Obligation to address and attempt to resolve ethical issues

+С Promoting and advancing the profession within and beyond the school community

+Unit 2 Responsibility for Professional Competence

+A Commitment to high standards of practice

+В Responsible use of data, materials, research and assessment